jjfiv/CSC262P1/README.md

 ### Extend some UNIX tools

 - WordCount only counts words, not lines or bytes.
-- ``cd``, the builtin does not super the user's home.
+- ``cd``, the builtin does not support the user's home.
 How do we find the home in Java?

 ### Implement Some UNIX-style Tools